 If you’re thinking about visiting Cuba, I can tell you there’s no better time to see this illusive destination than now.
 In fact, I’d even go as far as saying Cuba is one of the most exciting destinations that’s happened to cruising in years!
-For the very first time, Norwegian Cruise Line has just opened up sailings to Cuba on board the Norwegian Sky and Norwegian Sun.
+Norwegian Cruise Line offers OFAC-compliant Cuba cruises and shore excursions on board Norwegian Sky and Norwegian Sun*.
 So, why should you take a Cuba cruise?
 Let’s take a look!

 Hospitality & Unspoiled Natural Beauty

-Just 90 miles south of Key West, Cuba is the largest island in the Caribbean.
-It exudes a wealth of natural beauty from its' pristine, powdery white sand beaches to its' lush mountains and beyond.
-Besides it's exterior allure, the genuine hospitality of the Cuban people alone is a great reason to visit Cuba.
-You can experience this up close and personal through Cuba's people-to-people exchange programme.
+Just 90 miles south of Key West, Cuba is the largest island in The Caribbean.
+It exudes a wealth of natural beauty from its lush mountains to its shimmering coastline and beyond.
+Besides its exterior allure, the genuine hospitality and vibrant culture of the Cuban people alone are great reasons to visit Cuba.
+You can experience this up close and personal through Norwegian's OFAC-compliant Cuba cruises and shore excursions.*

 History & Culture

 One of the great things about visiting Cuba is its array of historical sites.
 You can wander along cobblestone streets dating back to the 16th-century in Old Havana (a UNESCO World Heritage Site) or discover the islands’ history through the Museum of the Revolution.
-And of course, there are tonnes of art galleries, a House of Rum museum and one of Hemingway's favourite hang outs, Floridita, that's across from the National Museum of Fine Arts of Havana.
+And of course, there are tons of art galleries, a House of Rum museum, and one of Hemingway’s favorite hang outs, Floridita, that’s across from the National Museum of Fine Arts of Havana.

 Things to do in Cuba